telerik/xamarin-forms-docs/controls/autocompleteview/autocompleteview-suggest-mode.md

 # Suggest Mode

-The **RadAutoCompleteView** exposes three different modes for providing suggestions:
+**RadAutoCompleteView** exposes three different modes for providing suggestions:

 * Suggest
 * Append
 * SuggestAppend

-In order to use those modes you should use the **SuggestMode** property of the control.
+In order to choose any of those modes you should set the **SuggestMode** property of the control.
 The default SuggestMode is "Suggest".

 ## Example